In An Active Shooter Incident Involving

 An active shooter incident involves an individual actively engaged in killing or attempting to kill people in a confined and populated area.
 Unlike other types of violence, active shooters typically do not follow a pattern or give warnings, making these events particularly dangerous.
 The term "involving" in this context refers to the specific circumstances of the attack, such as the location, number of victims, or the methods used.
 These incidents are often characterized by their sudden onset, high casualty rates, and the need for immediate intervention.

 The psychology of an active shooter is complex.
 Perpetrators may act out of desperation, mental health issues, or a desire for notoriety.
-Their actions are often driven by a sense of power or control, which can make them unpredictable.
-However, understanding this behavior does not excuse it; rather, it highlights the importance of preparedness.
+That said, their actions are often driven by a sense of power or control, which can make them unpredictable.
+Even so, understanding this behavior does not excuse it; rather, it highlights the importance of preparedness.
 Victims and bystanders must recognize that in such situations, time is limited, and decisions must be made quickly.

 Immediate Actions to Take